mhotchkiss84/open-tracker/README.md

 [Mockup](https://drive.google.com/file/d/1Bgsz_MN2uL5L5baHSSGkJ-zrWxvLzQSu/view?usp=sharing)

 # How to install
+This section will be updated when the project meets MVP (minimum viable product)

 # How to use
+This section will be updated when the project meets MVP (minimum viable product)

 # Currently in development
 - Add TOC (table of contents) to the readme